amanzecodes/spotify/README.md

 ### SPOTIFY CLONE
-## Made with React Js, Next Js, Tailwind CSS, Zustand and Typescript/
+## Made with React Js, Node Js, Tailwind CSS, Zustand and Typescript/

 ## What I learnt from building this porject
 <p>1.
 Global state management with zustand - In some cases some logic that fetches data from the backend would be used more frequently, That's why we create a global state is required</p>